sebastianchc/holberton-system_engineering-devops/0x02-shell_redirections/README.md

-In this project we gonna learn how use echo and the use of some symbols like |, < and >.
+In this project we will learn to use the command echo, pipelines, redirections, and search for files and view their content.